RUSRUSHB/OneHotkey/README.md

 | `\do` | $\mathbb{X}$ | `\double` |
 | `\fr` | $\mathfrak{X}$ | `\fraktur` |

 ## Code Editing Guide

-The code of `symbol_assist_OneNote.ahk` is very easy to understand, even if you have not learn about `AutoHotKey`.
+The code of `symbol_assist_OneNote.ahk` is very easy to understand, even if you have not learnt about `AutoHotKey`.
 For newcomers, the explanation of the code is as follows:

 Each line of the code is a mapping of the input code to the output symbol.
 The format is `:parameters:input::output`.
 For example, `::\a::\alpha` means that when you input `\a`, the script will output `\alpha `.